-Thomas Koulopoulos is the founder of the Delphi Group, which for 25 years has been providing thought leadership to global organizations on the intersection of business and technology.
-Named one of the industry’s most influential information management consultants by InformationWeek magazine, he is a recognized author on the subject, frequently appearing in national and international print and broadcast media, including BusinessWeek, the Wall Street Journal, Forbes, The Economist, CNBC, CNN, and NPR.
+Thomas Koulopoulos is the founder of the Delphi Group.
+For 25 years it has been providing thought leadership to global organizations on the intersection of business and technology.
+He was named one of the industry’s most influential information management consultants by InformationWeek magazine.
+He is a recognized author on the subject, frequently appearing in national and international print and broadcast media, including BusinessWeek, the Wall Street Journal, Forbes, The Economist, CNBC, CNN, and NPR.
 Tom is the author of nine previous books, including Cloud Surfing.

 Dan Keldsen is a Senior Business Strategist at NFP Health.
 Dan co-led groundbreaking research on attitudinal differences and alignment between boomers and millennials in one of the earliest Enterprise 2.0 research projects (2007-2008).
 He was noted as one of the Most Influential Enterprise 2.0 Writers of 2009 by SeekOmega.
 He is a frequent speaker and has been quoted in the Wall Street Journal, The Economist, InformationWeek, CMSWire and FierceContentManagement, among other publications.